memgraph/mage/rust/rsmgp-sys/README.md

 directly manipulated in the procedure call.
 The whole point of this library is to hide that complexity as much as possible.

-Memgraph Rust query modules API uses [CStr](https://doc.rust-lang.org/std/ffi/struct.CStr.html) (`&CStr`) becuase that's the most compatible type between Rust and Memgraph engine.
+Memgraph Rust Query Modules API uses [CStr](https://doc.rust-lang.org/std/ffi/struct.CStr.html) (`&CStr`) becuase that's the most compatible type between Rust and Memgraph engine.
 [Rust String](https://doc.rust-lang.org/std/string/struct.String.html) can validly